bunnyburger0498/css-gradient-chat/README.md

 # css-gradient-chat
 Counter Strike Source Colour Gradients Chat, written in AHK v1.1.33.0<br/>
 Intercepts user keys to add a special key and hex colour in front of it<br/>
-For use in Counter Strike Source with the colour server plugin<br/>
+For use in Counter Strike Source Servers with the colour plugin only<br/>
 ![What is this](readme_preview.jpg)
 <br/>
 Hotkeys<br/>